 The best way to safely move around with vertigo really depends on your individual case of vertigo, the severity of your symptoms, your other medical conditions and the general strength of your abdominals, back, and leg muscles.

-I highly recommend consulting with a Vestibular Specialist to evaluate your vertigo symptoms and also to determine the safest way for you to move around.
+I highly recommend consulting with a Vestibular Physical Therapist to evaluate your vertigo symptoms and also to determine the safest way for you to move around.
 I share some general tips on how to safely move around with vertigo in this blog.

 First of all, if you are having vertigo, but you can still walk around safely on your own, I suggest for you to spread your feet wide apart, and maybe walk with your arms wide also, like a toddler.
 This will widen your base of support and improve your feelings of walking stability.

 If you need to turn while you are walking, turn slowly and carefully because turning can sometimes make vertigo feel worse.

 You can also drag your hands along the wall while you walk to give yourself another touch point in order to “triangulate” your balance.
 The triangle concept includes your two feet as two points in the triangle and the touch point of your hand contacting a solid surface as the third point to triangulate your balance.

 A touch as light as what is required to read braille can give your brain enough information to “triangulate” your balance while standing or walking.